weilix88/buildsimhub_python_api/README.md

 3. WindowSHGC: This measure will change the window SHGC value to specified user inputs.
 It is required to apply this measure together with WindowUValue measure

-4. WallRValue(unit): This measure will change the exterior wall R-value construction to user inputs.
+4. WallRValue(unit): This measure will change the exterior wall insulation R-value construction to user inputs.
 The unit is optional with `si` as default.

-5. RoofRValue(unit): This measure will change the exterior roof R-value construction to user inputs.
+5. RoofRValue(unit): This measure will change the exterior roof insulation R-value construction to user inputs.
 The unit is optional with `si` as default.

 6. LightLPD(unit): This measure will change the lighting power density (basically all the lights objects) to the desired value (using the watts / floor area method).
 The unit is optional with `si` as default.